Menu

 Presenter Bios:

-Chad Dispenza, MA, MS, is new-ish to the Monterey Peninsula after residing nearly a decade in Southern California where he received his Master of Arts in Clinical Psychology from Antioch University Los Angeles.
-A native of Upstate New York, Chad also holds a Master of Science in Creativity & Change Leadership from the Center for Applied Imagination at SUNY Buffalo State University along with additional recent certificate coursework around his interests in digital wellbeing from The Digital Wellness Institute as well as MIT.
+Chad Dispenza, MA, MS, recently made the Monterey Peninsula his home after spending nearly a decade in Southern California, where he earned his Master of Arts in Clinical Psychology from Antioch University Los Angeles.
+Originally from Upstate New York, Chad also holds a Master of Science in Creativity & Change Leadership from the Center for Applied Imagination at SUNY Buffalo State University.
+He has furthered his wellspring of knowledge in digital wellbeing through certificate programs from The Digital Wellness Institute and MIT.

-Chad continues to engage in ongoing narrative training through the Re-Authoring Teaching Collaboratory, a global consortium of narrative practitioners who promote ongoing training and professional development in a narrative approach to therapy, organizational, and community work.
+Chad is actively engaged in ongoing narrative training through the Re-Authoring Teaching Collaboratory, a global network of narrative practitioners dedicated to professional development in narrative therapy, organizational, and community work.
+In addition to seeing clients as an AMFT, Chad also serves as the Director of the California Center for Digital Wellbeing.

-3 CEs and lunch are included in the registration cost for this presentation
+3 CEs and refreshments included in the registration cost for this presentation

 COST